Frequently Asked Questions (FAQs)

 Support is always available—and free.
 Whether you’re reporting for the first time or just need a quick answer, the Meat Institute team is here to help make reporting easy and efficient.

-Developed (2019-2022): The reporting metrics were created by Meat Institute member committees and a dedicated task force.
+The reporting metrics were created by Meat Institute member committees and a dedicated task force in 2019-2022.
 After a public comment period and several rounds of revisions, the final metrics were reviewed by an oversight group of Board representatives and then unanimously approved for public release by the full Meat Institute Board of Directors.

 The Meat Institute’s reporting metrics are driven and led by members.
-Each focus area—like food safety, animal care, or the environment—has its own task force made up of volunteer packer/processor experts with real-world experience.
+Each focus area (food safety, animal care, or the environment) has its own task force made up of volunteer packer/processor experts with real-world experience.

 From October through February, task forces review the metrics and supporting materials.
 After making updates, they share the revised metrics with the related industry committee for broader feedback.